neo-chem-synth-wave/atom-to-atom-mapping/README.md

 ![Static Badge](https://img.shields.io/badge/Institute%20of%20Science%20Tokyo-%231C3177?style=flat)
 ![Static Badge](https://img.shields.io/badge/Elix%2C%20Inc.-%235EB6B3?style=flat)

-A chemical reaction can be defined as the transformation of a set of chemical compounds into another.
-Accompanied by energy change, the atoms of the reactant chemical compounds are rearranged to form the product chemical compounds.
+A **chemical reaction** can be defined as the transformation of a set of chemical compounds into another.
+Accompanied by energy change, the atoms of the **reactant chemical compounds** are rearranged to form the**product chemical compounds**.
 Therefore, correctly mapping this rearrangement of chemical compound atoms is essential for capturing the nature of the chemical reaction.
-This atom-to-atom mapping or atom mapping task has proven challenging as it is a generalization of the subgraph isomorphism problem.
-The main objective of the **Atom-to-atom Mapping** project is to systematically curate and facilitate access to relevant chemical reaction compound atom-to-atom mapping resources.
+This atom-to-atom mapping or atom mapping task has proven challenging as it is a generalization of the well-known **subgraph isomorphism problem**.
+The main objective of the **Atom-to-atom Mapping** project is to systematically curate and facilitate access to relevant chemical reaction compound atom-to-atom mapping research resources.

 ## Installation